Inflect logo

 • Coastal Flood (5.7): This is a national risk figure and does not directly impact Rzeszów due to its inland location.

-• Epidemic (2.6): In line with regional averages; mitigated by standard operational continuity plans.
+• Epidemic (2.6): In line with regional averages; managed by standard operational continuity plans.

-• Drought (2.4): A minor concern for cooling systems, typically managed through modern closed-loop technologies.
+• Drought (2.4): A minor concern for cooling systems, typically handled through modern closed-loop technologies.

-• Earthquake (0.8): Seismic activity is extremely rare and typically non-material for modern, reinforced structures.
+• Earthquake (0.8): Seismic activity is extremely rare and non-material for reinforced structures.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business